Topic

 The primary purpose of the stay shall be to holiday in Norway.

-Nationals of Australia or New Zealand are not required to be resident in the country of origin.
-A foreign national that is not a citizen of Argentina, Australia, Japan or New Zealand does not fall under the agreement, even if they are a permanent resident of one of the countries included in the working holiday scheme.
+A foreign national with other citizenship does not fall under the agreement, even if they are a permanent resident of one of the countries included in the working holiday scheme.

 The applicant must be at least 18 years of age, but under 31 (i.e. not reached the age of 31) when the application is submitted.

-The respective agreements stipulate that nationals of Argentina and New Zealand must consent to take out medical insurance and full hospital insurance for the period they are to stay in Norway.
+Citizens of Argentina and New Zealand must consent to take out medical insurance and full hospital insurance for the period they are to stay in Norway.
+Such consent must exist in connection with the submission of an application for a residence permit.

-3.4 Subsistence, return ticket
+3.7 Subsistence, return ticket

 In accordance with the agreement, the applicant must document that he or she has ‘sufficient means of support for the first period of their stay in Norway’, and sufficient funds to purchase a return ticket if this ticket has not been purchased at the time of application.
 This means that the applicant must document means of support for the first three months in the form of bank deposits and/or documentation of a concrete offer of employment for the first period of their stay in Norway.
-If the stay in Norway is to be financed through a loan, the applicant must submit confirmation from the bank that the loan has been granted.

-In exceptional cases, a third-party guarantee can be accepted as documentation of assured subsistence, cf. Section 10-7 of the Immigration Regulations.
+In exceptional cases, a third-party guarantee can be accepted as documentation of assured subsistence, cf. section 10-7 of the Immigration Regulations.

 The subsistence requirement is deemed to be met if the applicant can document means of support corresponding to the basic grant (study loan) for higher education in the Norwegian State Educational Loan Fund (Lånekassen), see Appendix 1.